They Got Me Covered: Plot

-Before he can tell Kit his story, he is shot at by Nazi spies and runs into hiding, telling Kit to send Christina to the Lincoln Memorial by midnight that night, wearing a red purse and a green umbrella.
-To get the required accessories, Christina asks her friend Sally Branch to meet her at the monument by midnight, but by mistake Kit drives Christina to the wrong monument that night.
+Before he can tell Kit his story, he is shot at by Nazi spies and runs into hiding.
+Later Kit and Christina receive a message directing them to send stenographer, to the steps of the Lincoln Memorial at midnight that night.

+She must carry a red purse and a green umbrella.
+To get the required accessories, Kit asks Christina's roommate Sally Branch to grab the umbrella, the purse and Christina's notebook and to meet them right away at the Lincoln Memorial.
+Kit being Kit, mistakenly drives Christina to the Washington Monument instead.

-Sally shows up at the correct memorial and when Vanescu sees her, he believes she is Christina.
-Sally gets to transcribe the extensive information Vanescu has to offer, which tells of a plan to perform terror attacks on the city by combined German, Italian and Japanese saboteurs.
-Sally jots down all the information in Christina's monogrammed notebook.
+Sally shows up at the rendezvous and is taken to Vanescu.
+When Vanescu sees Sally, expecting Christina, concedes that she will do.
+Sally's proficient at shorthand and transcribes the extensive information Vanescu has to offer.
+He outlines a spy organisation and their plans to perform terror attacks on the city by combined German, Italian and Japanese saboteurs.